3 Common Data Pitfalls That Thwart IT Analytics’ Success — And How to Solve Them

 Collecting up-to-date data provides little value to your team when information is spread across siloed application repositories.
 For example, disconnected data caches can obstruct your team from discovering the root cause of a service problem — especially if the issue stems from an unexpected source.

-Avoid data pitfalls like those outlined above with applications designed to supply your team with practical intelligence.
-Check out the infographic below for a visual overview of reporting and analytics tools.
+Avoid data pitfalls like those outlined above with applications designed to supply your team with practical intelligence through the power of IT Analytics.
+Check out the infographic below for a visual comparison of reporting and analytics tools.

 [Photo courtesy of Pexels.]